adrianmrit/yamis/README.md

 - `yamis`: Should be used in sub-folders of a project for tasks specific to that folder and sub-folders.
 - `project.yamis`: Should hold tasks for the entire project.

+If none of those files is found, it will look at `~/.yamis/user.yamis.toml` or `~/.yamis/user.yamis.yaml` or `~/.yamis/user.yamis.yml` for user-wide tasks.
+This is useful for everyday tasks not related to a specific project.

 <a name="script"></a>
 ### Script